 "We do believe it is stupid to burn up our own communities," Shaw said.

 Bishop J.E.
 Watkins of Jack London Square Chapel told the crowd he understands the youths' concerns about instances of police misconduct.
-But he said he believes
+But he said he believes change can be achieved under the leadership of new Oakland police Chief Anthony Batts.

 "We need to educate our young people to have better understanding of the police so that they will not clash anymore," Watkins said, adding that during the planned post-verdict rally — set for Broadway and 14th Street in Oakland — all of city's religious denominations will come together to help keep the peace.